clmoten84/maxar_challenge/README.md

 ```

 Once the API application is running, you can execute the Runner application and specify how many `GET` requests to make
+to the API using the command below (**NOTE** - if you don't specify the number of requests to execute, the program will issue
-to the API using this command:
+1000 requests to the API by default):
 ```
 $JAVA_HOME/bin/java -jar challenge_runner/build/challenge_runner-0.0.1-SNAPSHOT.jar <number_of_requests_to_make>
 ```